isabella232/limitless-flows-blueprint/blueprint/index.md

 ## Solution components

 **Limitless GigCX** - A product your organization can use to quickly build a qualifier crowd of exports to resolve customer support tickets.
 The xxpert is available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
-You can find out more about Limitless and GigCX at: <https://www.limitlesstech.com/>
+You can find out more about Limitless GigCX at: <https://www.limitlesstech.com/>

 **Architect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.

 ## Prerequisites

 ### Specialized knowledge
-- This flow is compatible with web chat v1.1 & web chat v2
+- Compatible with web chat v1.1 & web chat v2
 - Experience with Limitless GigCX
 - Experience designing Architect flows